socki-talki/socki-talki/README.md

 ## Features

+* Room:
+  * Select what room you want to start chatting, or just enter nothing to enter public chat.

+* Messages:
+  * Messages are passed through `socket.io` and instantly displayed on other users' terminals.
+  * Past two days of messages are saved to the server and displayed when entering a room so you're never left out of the conversation.

 * Style:
   * Used `colors.JS` to add the terminal coloring.
   * There are five easy to read color scheme that users will randomly receive upon logging in.

 * Username:
   * Ability to create your own username without worry of it already being taken.

-* Room:
-  * Select what room you want to start chatting in or just enter nothing to enter public chat.

-* Messages:
-  * Messages are passed through `socket.io` and instantly displayed on other users terminal.
-  * Past two days of messages are saved to the server and displayed when entering a room so you're never left out of the conversation.

 ## Created by: